craigparry/Scrabble/ReadMe.md

 Scrabble:

+To play the scrabble game click on the tiles on your tray and them to a location on the board.
+Then press play when your are ready to play your word.
+Press clear if you want to remove the tiles you put on the board and pass if you want to pass your turn to the computer player.

 Data structure for Dictionary:
 I used a Trie for word lookup.
 It consists of Trie nodes that use maps as their branches holding more Trie nodes.